material-components/material-components-ios/howto/tutorial/README.md

         TODO: ObjC
         ~~~

-    1. Open Main.storyboard and delete the default view controller that came with it.
-Then drag a new Collection View Controller on to the storyboard, change the Custom Class of that view controller to ViewController, and set “Is Initial View Controller” to true.
+    1. Open `Main.storyboard` and delete the default view controller that came with it.
+Then drag a new Collection View Controller on to the storyboard, change the Custom Class of that view controller to `ViewController`, and set `Is Initial View Controller` to `true`.
-    Select the prototype cell and set its custom class to “MDCCollectionViewTextCell”,
+    Select the prototype cell and set its custom class to `MDCCollectionViewTextCell`,
-    then set its reuse identifier to “cell”:
+    then set its reuse identifier to `cell`:

-    1. In viewDidLoad, configure the collection view’s appearance:
+    1. In `viewDidLoad`, configure the collection view’s appearance:
         ~~~swift
         override func viewDidLoad() {
             super.viewDidLoad()